 For the sauce, Wash the tomatoes and tear them apart, chop the garlic and basil.
-Put the garlic and a little’ of extra virgin olive oil in the pan where you browned the skewers and brown the garlic over low heat, then add the red pepper and tomatoes.
+Put the garlic and a little extra virgin olive oil in the saucepan where you browned the skewers and brown the garlic over very low heat, then add the red pepper and tomatoes.
 Brown well and add the chopped capers and basil.
 Deglaze with white wine over high heat and, Once the alcohol evaporates, lay on the sauce swordfish rolls.
 Season with salt and cover: Cook for 15 minutes, until the sauce has thickened.
 Serve the swordfish chops with their sauce and garnish with a basil leaf.
 Bon appétit!

-THE PAIRING: We propose a still rosé of Salento, in Puglia, for this recipe: the Calafuria, produced by Tormaresca.
+MATCHING: We propose a still rosé of Salento, in Puglia, for this recipe: the Calafuria, produced by Tormaresca.
 A wine with a delicate scent of violets and red fruit, It equipped with a good acidity that makes it pleasant to the palate.